wp-property/wp-property/readme.txt

 * Moved premium features to separate plugins.
 * Cleaned up functionality of plugin.
 * Refactored file structure of plugin.
+* Fixed option 'Display in featured listings' on edit property page.
 * Fixed Warnings and Notices.

 = 1.42.1 =